 Quizzes: Canvas Quizzes will ensure that you are on top of your readings and lectures.
 Quizzes are multiple choices, True/False, and short responses.
-All quizzes will open on Thursdays in the afternoon and will close on Sundays at midnight.
-Quizzes will be timed so you need to study.
+All quizzes will open on Thursdays and will close on Sundays at midnight.
 Make sure that you know how to access Canvas prior to the first quiz.
 Ask for help!
 It is your responsibility to have Canvas set up by the first week of the semester and to follow the due dates.
 No make-up quizzes!